ketil-malde/ektools/README.md

-Ektools is a small collection of utilities/library functions to work with EK60 echo sounder data.
+Ektools is a small collection of utilities/library functions to work with Simrad EK60 and EK80 echo sounder data.
 There are two executable programs which take a RAW file as their parameter:

-- ekplot.py - simple plot of the raw data from each channel
+- ekplot - simple plot of the raw data from each channel
-- eklist.py - extracts various information from the RAW file
+- eklist - extracts various information from the RAW file
+- ekmeta - display metadata (times and locations, etc)
+- eksplit - split a RAW file by configuration

+The `ektools` library provides fast indexing functions, and parsers (mostly taken from the `PyEchoLab` package) for the various datagrams used by Simrad and the Korona processing package.

 # Examples